More than 900 people have reportedly been killed in an earthquake in Afghanistan

 But the Secretary General's deputy special representative for Afghanistan, Dr. Ramiz Alakbarov, said on Twitter that they were "assessing the needs" of the victims of the earthquake, adding that a response was on its way.

+Strike-slip faulting likely triggered the earthquake, the USGS says, citing the pattern of powerful waves radiating from its epicenter.
+Earthquakes in the region are caused by an ongoing massive collision, as the India tectonic plate pushes northward into the Eurasia plate.

+The quake hit roughly 300 miles from where an even stronger temblor struck in western Pakistan in 2008, sparking landslides and killing 166 people.

-Hadid reported from Islamabad; Qazizai reported from Kabul.
+Hadid reported from Islamabad; Qazizai reported from Kabul; Chappell reported from Washington.
 NPR's Ayana Archie contributed to this report.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.